Georgia Youth ChalleNGe Program UPDATE (January 6, 2023)

-We are accepting applicants that have been received since early June for consideration for the October 2022 class to be conducted at the Fort Gordon campus location.
+We are accepting applicants for consideration for the April 2023 class to be conducted at the Fort Gordon campus location.
 Additional information about this class will be forthcoming.

 Important Information for Applicants!